Can AI flag disease outbreaks faster than humans? Not quite

 Early warnings of disease outbreaks can help people and governments save lives.
 In the final days of 2019, an AI system in Boston sent out the first global alert about a new viral outbreak in China.
 But it took human intelligence to recognize the significance of the outbreak and then awaken response from the public health community.

-What’s more, the mere mortals produced a similar alert only a half-hour behind the AI systems.
+What’s more, the mere mortals produced a similar alert only half an hour behind the AI systems.

 For now, AI-powered disease-alert systems can still resemble car alarms — easily triggered and sometimes ignored.
 A network of medical experts and sleuths must still do the hard work of sifting through rumors to piece together the fuller picture.
 It’s difficult to say what future AI systems, powered by ever larger datasets on outbreaks, may be able to accomplish.